sujal128005/limen/README.md

 | Invalid completion | `malformed-completion` |
 | Model refusal | `refusal-not-sent` |

 **LIM AI** answers questions about a run from a frozen snapshot of it.
 It repairs typos before classifying, so "whyy ws ths supllier choosen" is answered and "increse the limit" is still refused.
 It cannot sign, approve, move funds or change a limit, and that is enforced by its import list rather than by an instruction in a prompt.
 A module with no capability imports has no capability.
+This is the exact claim the Adversary Console's D-class attacks probe directly, including one that statically parses the import graph rather than just testing behaviour.

 ```bash
 node scripts/llm-check.js            # latency and failure modes